Vignesh-Raja02/X-grip-Power-BI/README.md

 # X-grip Sales Dashboard Project

-This project involves the development of a real-time interactive sales dashboard using Power BI, designed to provide teams with immediate, data-driven insights and facilitate informed decision-making.

 ## Key Features

 - **Integrated Diverse Data Sources**: Consolidated datasets from PostgreSQL (cloud), MySQL (local), Excel, CSV, and PDF formats using Power Query for seamless analysis.